uwsbel/lab-wiki/technical/making-videos.md

 ## Add a Chrono Watermark

-Good branding is important, so don't send out a video without a Chrono or SBEl watermark.
+Good branding is important, so don't send out a video without a Chrono or SBEL watermark.
 You can find a couple of options in the [Animations/Overlay](https://uwmadison.box.com/s/nnfg6vsupmydz0gbhqgbh5ta06dl75vw) folder on the Box.
 You'll also use ffmpeg to add the watermark, if you already have a video, you can use this command.